 - Pour the cookie bar batter into the prepared pan, spreading out evenly.
 Top with the reserved chocolate bars and bake for 25-30 minutes, until the top is golden brown.
 For super gooey bars, only bake for 20 minutes.

-- Remove cookie bars from the oven and let them cool in the pan for 30 minutes.
+- Remove cookie bars from the oven and let them cool for 30 minutes.
 Use the parchment paper to lift the cookie bars out of the pan.

 - Once the cookie bars are cool, cut into 16 bars and enjoy!